landinfotech/mycivitas/docs/src/user/manual/dashboard.md

             ![remaining years by renewal cost by system](./img/dashboard-16.png)

         6. **Remaining Years by Renewal Cost by Risk:** This section offers a detailed analysis of the remaining operational years of a system to its renewal cost and associated risk factors.
 Understand how the remaining lifespan of different systems correlates with their renewal costs and associated risks.
-Use this valuable information to prioritize and strategize system maintenance, considering both financial and risk considerations.
+Use this valuable information to prioritise and strategise system maintenance, considering both financial and risk considerations.
 Enhance decision-making processes by leveraging insights into the intersection of system longevity, renewal costs, and associated risks.

             ![remaining years by renewal cost by risk](./img/dashboard-17.png)